 Step 5: Determine which expenses you want to reimburse

 You can choose what employee health care expenses you’ll reimburse as long as they’re within legal limits.

-What you can provide: A QSEHRA can be used to reimburse medical premiums or IRS-permitted medical expenses.
+What you can provide: A QSEHRA can be used to reimburse medical premiums or IRS-permitted medical expenses, such as copays.